All Sustainability articles – Page 7

 -

-‘World’s first’ home-compostable security seal unveiled by Carbios and Sleever
+Article‘World’s first’ home-compostable security seal unveiled by Carbios and Sleever

 Carbios, Sleever, and Fabrice Peltier have developed what is claimed to be the ‘world’s first’ home-compostable tamper-evident seal, with enzymes said to biodegrade the material at ambient temperatures.